perfsonar/docs/FAQ.rst

 A: There is nothing on the perfSONAR Toolkit that will prevent systems that do not meet the requirements from starting.
 Erroneous or inaccurate behavior is possible if the hardware cannot support the measurement tools.

-*Q: The colors on my Console Configuration do not match what I see on the web.
-Some are green already.*

-A: If you are upgrading from a previous version of the perfSONAR Toolkit, the colors may be green already because a particular aspect was configured previously.
-These do not need to be configured again.

-*Q: The Services On This Node screen shows many services in the non-running state when first started, what is wrong?*
+*Q: The Services screen shows many services in the non-running state when first started, what is wrong?*

-A: Many of the services will be in this state because they are missing some key configuration items (e.g. from the Administrative Info).
-After following the configuration steps check this screen again, most should be functional.
+A: Services should start right away.
+It may be an indication of an installation problem.
+See :doc:`manage_logs` for information on where to look for more information.

 *Q: I do not see my service in the Directory Of Services, where is it?*

 A: Much like DNS, the information that will populate the Lookup Service will take time to propagate.
 Please allow some time (e.g. a few hours) before your service will be fully visible.

-*Q: What is the purpose of pscheduler Limits?*
+*Q: What is the purpose of pscheduler limits?*

 A: These allow you to limit the influence that outside users have on your system performance.
 For example, to prevent your machine/network from being saturated with BWCTL tests, limit the duration and maximum bandwidth available.
-These screens allow a fine grained way to protect resources.

-*Q: How can I set limits to prevent others from overusing BWCTL/OWAMP?*
+*Q: How can I set limits to prevent others from overusing pScheduler/BWCTL/OWAMP?*

-A: BWCTL and OWAMP have configurable dialog that allows the administrator to limit the resources consumed.
-To set the limits for BWCTL, consult this section.
-To set the limits for OWAMP, consult this section.
+A: pScheduler, BWCTL and OWAMP have configurable files that allows the administrator to limit the resources consumed.
+See XXX for more information

 *Q: How many NTP servers do I need, can I select them all?*

 A: It is recommended that 4 to 5 close and active servers be used.
 The Select Closest Servers button will help with this decision.
 Note that some servers may not be available due to routing (e.g. non-R&E networks vs R&E networks - a common problem for Internet2 and ESnet servers).

-*Q:C an I boot from a USB key instead of a DVD?*
+*Q:Can I boot from a USB key instead of a DVD?*

 A: The perfSONAR Toolkit Netinstall and Fullinstall images are capable of being installed on a USB stick instead of a CD.
 To write these images to the media, we recommend using dd: